 The men sued for civil damages.
 In 2012 Saadi accepted £2.2m out of court from the UK government.
 Abdul-Hakim would not settle.
 He sought £1 and a declaration of illegality.
 In court the government claimed UK officials acting overseas in conjunction with foreign agents were subject to the laws of those lands, not ours, a finding astonishing in its implications for those who thought our intelligence services were accountable here.
 In December 2013 the High Court agreed the couple had a “potentially well-founded claim” that the UK was “directly implicated” in their abuse, but ruled the case should not be heard because it could damage UK-US relations.
 The Appeal court confirmed it was not in the UK’s national interests for the case to go forwards.

 Meanwhile, in January 2012, the CPS launched a criminal inquiry into the torture and rendition of Hakim and Saadi.
 By 2016 Scotland Yard said they had enough evidence for criminal proceedings, but the CPS declined to prosecute, also declining to explain why.
 The couple sought to challenge the secrecy of the decision, and the Supreme court case hinges on whether this challenge should also be secret.
 Excluding the couple themselves.

 One of the (hopefully) many differences between oppressive regimes and genuine democracies is open justice.
 Another is not torturing, nor colluding in torture.
 How should the law respond when UK officials collaborate with others in torture overseas?
 What is the public interest here?
 How much does open justice matter?
 Should we be told?

-Readers of the press will know that shortly after this article was written the UK government gave an unreserved apology to Mr Belhaj and Fatima Boulchar.
+Shortly after this article was written the UK government gave an unreserved apology to Mr Belhaj and Fatima Boulchar.

 picture from Reprieve